DanielOdievichOrg/OrgRepoWatchmanApp/README.md

 OrgRepoWatchmanApp2_TOKEN | Personal Access Token for signing into Github OrgRepoWatchmanApp2_SECRET | Secret used by Github to check message validity via SHA1 hash

-Added C# .NET Core application (run.csx) to listen to the message, validate the hash, parse the message type, and react accordingly.
+Use the code in C# .NET Core application (run.csx) to listen to the message arriving, validate the hash, parse the message type, decide to operate on the right message, adjust branch protection level and create an issue.